JamesHesterJr/car-comparison-tool/README.md

 # Cars - A Car Comparison Program
-A Coding Assessment for Trowe Price
+A Coding Assessment for potential professional opportunities

 ## Assigment